shpml/fundamentals/06_chapter/04_exercise.md

 ### Let's get started!

 * Create an array `contacts`.
-This array should contain the names "Matt Smith", "Sam Davis", and "Ashley Jones"
+This array should contain the names "Matt Smith", "Sam Davis", and "Ashley Jones".
 * Create a function `findContact`, which accepts one parameter, `index`.
 It should return the contact at that `index`.
 * Create a function `addContact`, which accepts one parameter, `name`.
 It should add that name to the end of the contacts array and return the contacts array.
 * Create a function `updateLastContact`, which accepts one parameter, `newName`.
 It should update the last contact in the contacts array with the `newName` and return the contacts array.